yuripramos/react-micro-blog/README.md

 More about Redux-zero [here](https://medium.com/@matheusml/introducing-redux-zero-bea42214c7ee)

-## Tests?
+## Unit Tests

-As required in the challenge the focus was in the UI itself and the 3 Features, to make things easier and to avoid unnecessary work wasn't made any kind of unit tests in this project, just a few snapshots tests, but after that, I decided to remove the jest environment.

-**Basically, the manual tests made in this project was about the user filling each input if the user didn't fill all fields the transaction will not be created**

-## :pound: AvailableBalance Feature

-1. The money will be withdrawn when you choose the type of transaction `debit` if you choose `credit` instead  the money will credited to your account.

-2. The application allows negative amount of money.
+**The Unit tests was made focusing in API responses and changing state expected behaviors**

+##Features

+1. Publications - At the root of the page you can see all the articles at the first moment.
+2. Summary - There's a sidebar at the left of the page that displays the title of each publication.
+3. Filter - There's a filter at the top of the page that allows you to filter by: author, oldest and newest.
+4. Ordered Publications - Makes part of the filter.

 ## Roadmap

 **Release 0.1** (current) - First release of the app

-**Release 0.2** - Unit, e2e tests and more accurate validation according project Definition of Done

-**Release 0.3** - Improvements in mobile devices resolutions
+**Release 0.2** - Improvements in mobile devices resolutions

-**Release 0.4** - Improvements in UX and transistions
+**Release 0.3** - Improvements in UX and transistions

 ## :exclamation: Credits